 - looking at the work from broad global and historical perspectives

 - learning critical analysis and developing a discerning eye and ear for performance

 At Wheeler, every performing arts educator is also an artist who is passionate about their discipline, and driven to spread that passion to students.
 There is collaboration among the teachers and students of different disciplines, fostering an environment of shared creativity and discovery.
 Our singers, instrumentalists, and dancers not only perform for the Wheeler community, but also regularly travel out into the greater community and beyond to festivals and various events.
 Jazz students played recently in Portugal.
 The theatre program has performed numerous times at the Fringe Festival in Edinburgh, Scotland.
 All Wheeler concerts and productions are recorded by the Wheeler School Broadcasting network and are available for viewing.

 Our facilities — The Gilder Center for the Arts

 The Gilder Center for the Arts is comprised of two connected buildings, Wheeler Memorial Hall and the Gilder Center for the Arts, each with three levels of teaching and performance spaces.

 Wheeler Memorial Hall

 Theatre productions for all divisions are presented in this lovely brick building constructed to memorialize the School’s founder after her death in 1920.
 The “black box” flexible seating theatre can seat 170 people depending on the configuration.
-It is equipped with state-of-the-art lighting and equipment.
+It is equipped with state-of-the-art lighting.
 On the top floor is a digital photo lab, art studios and ceramics studio.
 On the ground floor there is a theatre and tech theatre classroom/green room with “video sight” of the stage above and a costume and set shop.